cryptimeleon/subzero/README.md

 - `ReturnsTuple.xtend` is a custom annotation used on predefined functions to indicate that it returns a tuple, and specify its multiplicity
 - `TupleParameters.java` is a custom annotation used on predefined functions to indicate that it has tuple parameters, and specify their multiplicities.
 A better method of indicating this might be possible.

-### org.cryptimeleon.zeroknowledge.predefined
+### org.cryptimeleon.subzero.predefined
 - `PredefinedFunctions.java` is a class to hold all predefined functions
 - `PredefinedFunctionsHelper.xtend` is a helper class to get information on all predefined functions using reflection

 ### org.cryptimeleon.type
-- `Type.java` is an enum class representing valid 0K types
+- `Type.java` is an enum class representing valid Subzero types
 - `TypeInference.xtend` implements type inference.
 Depends on the `predefined` package for handling predefined functions.
 Type inference is working, but may have some edge case issues still.

-### org.cryptimeleon.zeroknowledge.validation
+### org.cryptimeleon.subzero.validation
-- `ZeroKnowledgeValidator.xtend` contains all validation rules that are checked against a parsed model.
+- `SubzeroValidator.xtend` contains all validation rules that are checked against a parsed model.

-### org.cryptimeleon.zeroknowledge.web
+### org.cryptimeleon.subzero.web
 Contains all code for the compiler website.
 All important files are in the WebRoot folder
 - `index.html` is the main page
 - `style.css` is the main stylesheet